 No treatments have been developed specifically for monkeypox, however, the FDA has permitted compassionate use of several antiviral medications if a monkeypox outbreak occurs.
 Those treatments include:

 - TPOXX (tecovirimat), an antiviral pill or injection originally approved to treat smallpox in both children and adults.
 It blocks a protein that smallpox and monkeypox both need to spread from cell to cell.
+This treatment was approved by the FDA for smallpox through the “animal rule,” because it wouldn’t have been possible to conduct clinical trials in humans.
+The drug’s efficacy was tested on monkeys with monkeypox, and the safety was assessed in human trials.
+A phase 3 clinical trial is ongoing, and will include children along with people who are pregnant or breastfeeding.

 - Vistide (cidofovir), an antiviral designed to treat cytomegalovirus (CMV) in patients with HIV (human immunodeficiency virus) by preventing the virus from replicating.
 In patients with healthy immune systems, CMV rarely causes symptoms or illness, but it can be dangerous for patients with compromised immune systems, such as those with HIV.